Learn What an Email Marketing Funnel Is and How to Make It Work

 Step 2: Map out your customer journey

-A map of the customer journey is an invaluable visual resource that shows all the touchpoints with your brand from the moment potential prospects get into the pipeline.
+A map of the customer journey is an invaluable visual resource that shows all the touchpoints with your brand from the moment potential prospects get into the sales pipeline CRM

 Also, mapping out the customer journey allows you to answer four critical questions in marketing – Who, When, Where, and How.
 In other words, you’ll understand the preferred user flow when it comes to interactions with your brand.
 And that helps customize the content to potential customers’ behavior and desires.